Device-independent certification of indefinite causal order in the quantum switch: Supplementary Note 1: The quantum switch does not violate causal inequalities

 When we try to reintroduce Charlie's outcome $c$ and write, analogously to Eq.~\eqref{eq:reintro-charlie},

-then we find that in general, the correlations $\tilde p^1$ and $\tilde p^2$ involve signalling from Bob to Charlie, but---by construction---not from Charlie to Bob.
+then we find that in general, the correlations $\tilde p^1$ and $\tilde p^2$ involve signalling from Bob to Charlie, but (by construction) not from Charlie to Bob.
 Therefore $\tilde p^1$ is compatible with the causal order $A_1\prec A_2\prec B\prec C$, and $\tilde p^2$ with $A_2\prec A_1\prec B\prec C$, so that the total correlation $p$ in principle admits a causal explanation.
-However, as soon as we introduce our constraint that Bob is spacelike-separated from the other parties and enforce locality, we can no longer draw this conclusion, precisely because $\tilde p^1$ and $\tilde p^2$ generally feature signalling from Bob to Charlie.
-In other words, the decomposition of Eq.~\eqref{eq:reintro-charlie-bob} does not necessarily allow us to construct a hidden variable model for $p(\vec a b c|\vec x y z)$ satisfying Eqs.~\eqref{eq:assumption-recover}--\eqref{eq:assumption-dco}.
-This leaves open the possibility of violating LC inequalities, which indeed happens, as we show in the main text.
+However, these causal orders are not compatible with the constraint that Bob is causally unrelated to all other parties, which is imposed by the Relativistic Causality assumption when Bob is spacelike-separated.
+In general, $\tilde p^1$ and $\tilde p^2$ may exhibit signalling from Bob to Charlie, and they indeed do so for the particular quantum switch correlations considered in the main text.
+In other words, the decomposition of Eq.~\eqref{eq:reintro-charlie-bob} does not necessarily allow us to construct a hidden variable model $p(\vec a b c\la|\vec x y z)$ satisfying $p(\,\cdot\mid\cdot\,\la)\in\DRF_\la$.
+This leaves open the possibility for violation of inequalities like~\eqref{eq:main-ineq} in the main text.

-On the other hand, Eq.~\eqref{eq:abxy-is-causal} tells us that any LC inequality in which the outcome $c$ does not appear, such as (\textit{iv})--(\textit{vii}) in Table~\ref{tbl:lc-faces}, cannot be violated by the quantum switch setup considered here.
+On the other hand, Eq.~\eqref{eq:abxy-is-causal} tells us that any inequality valid for $\DRF$ in which the outcome $c$ does not appear, such as (\textit{v})--(\textit{viii}) in Table~\ref{tbl:lc-faces} in the main text, cannot be violated by the quantum switch setup considered here.